 - 1 Adopting the 2023 Municipal Service Review for all 23 Special Districts and Cities providing Transportation, Parking, Street Sweeping & Beautification, Lighting, Transit and Airport Services in Santa Barbara County; - 2 Affirming the currently adopted Spheres of Influence of the Goleta West Sanitary District, Cuyama Community Services District, Mission Hills Community Services District, Guadalupe Lighting District, Mission Canyon Lighting District, North County Lighting District, County Service Area 31, County Service Area 41, Santa Maria Public Airport District, and Santa Barbara Metropolitan Transit Districts, as shown on the map on pages 55, 56, 57, 60, 61, 62, 63, 64, 65, & 66, and; - 3.
-Amending the Spheres of Influence of the Santa Ynez Community Services District to include Study Area #3 from Water, Wastewater MSR for Janin Acres and Western Santa Ynez areas, and Study Area #1 for the Santa Rita Hills Community Services District to include the MOA Road easement area not currently within the boundaries of the agencies, as shown on the maps on pages 59 and 58.
+Amending the Sphere of Influence of the Santa Ynez Community Services District to include Study Area #3 from Water, Wastewater MSR for Janin Acres and Western Santa Ynez areas, not currently within the boundary of the agency, as shown on the map on page 59.